Barbara Taylor Bradford: Best-selling author known for A Woman of Substance

 She received a letter from Clementine Churchill, the wife of then-prime minister Winston Churchill.

-Her older brother, Vivian, died of meningitis before she was born, and she described her mother, Freda Taylor, as having “put all her frustrated love into me” in an interview with the Guardian.
+Her older brother, Vivian, died of meningitis before she was born, and she described her mother, Freda Taylor, in an interview with the Guardian as having “put all her frustrated love into me”.

 She later fictionalised her parents’ marriage in the 1986 book An Act Of Will.